National Indian Film Festival of Australia: Regional expansion

+The festival launched NIFFA Regional in 2025, seeking to extend the festival's reach beyond metropolitan centres.
 In June 2025, the National Indian Film Festival of Australia (NIFFA) launched its first regional edition in Dubbo, New South Wales, as part of its commitment to cultural outreach beyond major cities.
 The three-day event, held from 20 to 22 June 2025 at Dubbo, marked a significant milestone in bringing Indian cinema and industry dialogue to regional Australian audiences.